dgilland/alchy/docs/search.md

 # Model Search

 The `alchy.search` module contains a collection of SQLAlchemy Column Operator factory functions which are meant to be used for [QueryModel.search](model.md#search).
 These functions are syntatic sugar to make it easier to define compatible search functions.
-However, due to the fact that a model's query class has to be defined before the model and given that the model column attributes need to be defined before using the search factories, the only way to use the search factories on the query class is if `__search_filters__` is defined as a property that returns the filter dict.
+However, due to the fact that a model's query class has to be defined before the model and given that the model column attributes need to be defined before using the search factories, there are two ways to use the search factories on the query class: (1) defining `__search_filters__` as a property that returns the filter dict or (2) passing in a callable that returns the column.

 For example, without `alchy.search` one would define a `__search_filters__` similar to: